-Man Allegedly High On Meth Kills Six-Month-Old Baby, Proposed To Mother Two Days Prior
+Man Allegedly High On Meth Kills 6-Month-Old Baby, Proposed To Mother Two Days Prior

 — 7 News Melbourne (@7NewsMelbourne) March 11, 2018

-The jury returned with a guilty verdict Sunday afternoon, stating that Dwayne Lindsey intended to kill or cause severe injury to the six-month-old boy.
-The 34-year-old man showed little remorse for his actions by blowing a kiss at Chayse Dearing’s family in the court room as he was led away.
+The jury returned with a guilty verdict Sunday afternoon, stating that Dwayne Lindsey intended to kill or cause severe injury to the 6-month-old boy.
+The 34-year-old man showed little remorse for his actions by blowing a kiss at Chayse Dearing’s family in the courtroom as he was led away.

 Lindsey and Michelle had only been dating for three months when they got engaged.
-The brutal attack on the six-month-old baby occurred two days later.
+The brutal attack on the 6-month-old baby occurred two days later.